 Sometimes it can work the other way though, and we have seen instances where certain individuals simply do not get along, or become less effective together, and in actual fact you may need people to work alone for a while in order to bring out the best in them, all subject of course to suitable Lone Worker procedures.

-We have always said that cleaning should be a pleasure and not a chore, and an important part of that is working with others to achieve that.
+We have always said as Easy Cleaners that cleaning should be a pleasure and not a chore, and an important part of that is working with others to achieve that.
 Whether it’s children to begin learning principles of work and reward, or friends and colleagues to muck-in with cleaning shared areas, it all helps to not only get the cleaning job done quickly and easily, but develop great relationships and reach personal goals.

 Every effort is needed to encourage this, and whatever teething issues you come across, then carefully work through these in order to make sure it’s accomplished.